metablaster/WindowsFirewallRuleset/docs/Remote.md

 ## Troubleshooting

-Following link lists common troubleshooting with remoting [About Remote Troubleshooting][troubleshooting]
+The following link lists common troubleshooting with remoting [About Remote Troubleshooting][troubleshooting]

-Following section lists other not so common problems and how to resolve them.
+The following section lists other not so common problems and how to resolve them.

 ### Troubleshooting WinRM